Helping children become responsible

 Parents and adults are very important role models for children.
 Our attitude toward responsibility may be learned quickly by our children without ever discussing it with them.
 We want children to become confident in their skills and abilities as they grow and mature.
 It is always a challenge for parents to know when to involve a child.
 The easiest way is to watch for signs of development in the child.
 For example, the child may do some physical lifting, climbing, or fixing of a toy that looks similar to what a task requires.

-Parents can ensure that their children will be successful with the added responsibility by asking these three questions about any new task or chore:
+What to ensure your children will be successful with the added responsibility?
+Ask these three questions about any new task or chore:

 - Does the child understand the task?